Robust Two-Sample Inference under Serial Dependence: Empirical Illustrations

-Following \citet{Bloom_etc2015} and \citet{Hounyo_Lin_2025}, we consider four performance measures: the log of weekly calls answered, the log of calls per minute, the log of total weekly minutes on the phone, and an overall performance $z$–score.
-For each measure, we examine the associated treatment and control series.
+We revisit the randomised experiment of \citet{Bloom_etc2015} at CTrip, following \citet{Hounyo_Lin_2025}, using four performance measures: log weekly calls answered, log calls per minute, log total phone minutes, and an overall performance $z$-score.
+Because performance evolves with learning and turnover, these series are serially dependent, so the independence assumption underlying classical two-sample tests is untenable.
+We therefore also test the joint null

-Serial correlation is economically meaningful in this setting, as performance may evolve with learning and skill accumulation—particularly in a high-turnover call-center environment.
-Table~\ref{tab:Q10-WFH} reports Ljung–Box $Q(10)$ statistics and $p$-values testing the null of no autocorrelation up to lag 10.

-Table~\ref{tab:Q10-WFH} indicates that several measures for office-based employees exhibit noticeable autocorrelation, while the WFH group generally shows lower levels of serial dependence.
-That said, certain WFH measures---most notably the overall $z$-score---still display statistically significant autocorrelation, though to a lesser extent than observed for office-based employees.
-For example, for “log calls per second,” $Q(10)=16.23$ ($p=0.093$) in the WFH group versus $Q(10)=296.81$ ($p=0.000$) in the office group.
-These findings highlight the presence of economically meaningful autocorrelation and the need for autocorrelation-robust inference.

-We now apply the series-based two-sample $t$-tests developed in Sections~\ref{Section: HAR-t-tests} and \ref{Section: SHAR-WB}, along with the classical two-sample and Welch tests.
-Table~\ref{tab:two-sample-emp_WFH} summarizes the results.
-From Table~\ref{tab:two-sample-emp_WFH}, consider the measure “log calls per second.”
-The classical and Welch $t$-tests strongly reject equality of means (both $p = 0.000$).
-By contrast, the serial-dependence-robust procedures—$t_{1,\text{HAR}}$ and $t_{1,\text{HAR}}^{\text{Boot}}$—yield $p$-values of 0.226 and 0.276, respectively.
-Combined with the simulation evidence in Section~\ref{Section:Simulation}, which shows that these tests have excellent size properties under a wide range of serial-dependence patterns, we conclude that there is insufficient evidence at the 5\% level to reject equality of means.
-Thus, once sampling variation is properly accounted for, there is no meaningful difference in average performance across groups.

-A similar pattern emerges for “log weekly calls answered.”
-Welch’s test suggests a significant mean difference ($p = 0.021$), but the robust procedures yield insignificant $p$-values, indicating that the apparent difference is not robust to serial-correlation-robust inference.